Improving Diabetes Care and Outcomes on the South Side of Chicago

 Saturday, November 15, 2014

-In observance of National Diabetes Month, The Improving Diabetes Care and Outcomes on the South Side of Chicago announces its 3rd Annual Diabetes Cook Off Contest on November 15, 2014 at the Washburne Culinary Institute located at 740 West 63rd St, Building U, on the South Side of Chicago.
-The cook off is an opportunity for ordinary cooks to compete and share their best diabetes-friendly, healthy recipes and demonstrate that healthy, diabetes-friendly food can be deliciousand affordable.
-Recipes in four categories, side dish, entrée, dessert, and snack, will be judged for a grand prize of $500 cash and many other great prizes!
+In observance of National Diabetes Month, The Improving Diabetes Care and Outcomes on the South Side of Chicago hosts the 3rd Annual Diabetes Cook Off Contest on November 15, 2014 at the Washburne Culinary Institute located at 740 West 63rd St, Building U, on the South Side of Chicago.
+Twelve amateur cooks will share their best diabetes-friendly, healthy recipes for a grand prize of $500 cash and many other great prizes!

 Oluseyi Fayanju Receives an Honorable Mention at the 2014 Summer Research Forum